 - A separate application is not necessary for consideration.
-When you submit your undergraduate application for admission to the main campus of the University of Pittsburgh, you simply select the graduate school that interests you in our dropdown box and you will be considered for that guarantee on or before November 15.
-Applicants to the branch campuses of the University of Pittsburgh are not eligible for this program.
+When you submit your undergraduate application for admission to the Pittsburgh campus of the University of Pittsburgh, you simply select the graduate school that interests you in our dropdown box and you will be considered for that guarantee on or before November 15.
+Applicants to the Regional campuses of the University of Pittsburgh are not eligible for this program.

 - To compete for the medical school guarantee, applicants must meet the initial eligibility requirements of earning the highest grade point average available in their high school in the context of a curriculum showing the greatest academic rigor possible and earning a minimum SAT score of 1490 (combined Critical Reading and Math) or 33 ACT composite.

 - Students meeting these criteria will receive initial notification of their eligibility to apply for the guarantee program by the undergraduate Office of Admissions and Financial Aid, and then be asked by the School of Medicine via e-mail to submit additional information in support of their candidacy.
 Students selected on the basis of their submissions will subsequently be invited for an interview in the School of Medicine.
 Interviews take place in March.

 - The choice of final candidates is contingent upon this interview in combination with other factors.
 Historically, an average of 8-12 students from the entering undergraduate class are chosen each year for the School of Medicine guarantee.